internshipinterviews/internshipinterviews.github.io/_portfolio/project1.md

 Example companies: banks (JP morgan chase, Capital ne), Medium sized tech companies (UKG), research labs (GTRI)

 This course will also prepare you for our Intermediate DS/A course, which will focus on FAANG and other top companies prep and tackle tougher content.
+Note: if the cost is too high, we do offer 100% financial aid on a need basis.
+Reach out to me on linkedin for it.

 {:.list-inline}
 - Date: May to August 2021